 How to Observe International Day of Mathematics?

-You can plan celebrations for the International Day of Mathematics in your community and invite your friends and relatives to join you.
+• Plan an event: You can plan celebrations for the International Day of Mathematics in your community and invite your friends and relatives to join you.

-If you enjoy competition, you can participate in math competitions that are being held today in person or online and let your inner genius shine!
+• Take Part in a Math Contest: If you enjoy competition, you can participate in math competitions that are being held today in person or online and let your inner genius shine!

-Teaching math is the best way to observe the International Day of Mathematics!
+• Teach Mathematics: Teaching math is the best way to observe the International Day of Mathematics!
 You can assist your children or a student in your neighborhood school with their math tuition and teach them about the fascinating field of mathematics.

 Facts about Mathematics

-- Shakespeare‘s “The Taming of the Shrew” has the word “mathematics.”
+• Shakespeare‘s “The Taming of the Shrew” has the word “mathematics.”

-- An obelus is a term given to the division symbol (÷).
+• An obelus is a term given to the division symbol (÷).

-- The time interval we typically refer to as a “jiffy” is a real one.
+• The time interval we typically refer to as a “jiffy” is a real one.
 It denotes a hundredth of a second.

-- The old Norse word “hundredth,” which signifies 120, is where the word “hundred” originates from.
+• The old Norse word “hundredth,” which signifies 120, is where the word “hundred” originates from.

-- Only the number “four” has the same amount of letters as the actual number in the English language.
+• Only the number “four” has the same amount of letters as the actual number in the English language.

-Must Read: World Book Day
+Must Read: National Statistics Day 2023

-- Mathematical notions from the past and present are equally useful today.
+• Mathematical notions from the past and present are equally useful today.
 For instance, understanding basic algebra is necessary before understanding calculus, which makes learning more engaging.

 FAQs

-Ans: Due to the fact that several nations write March 14 as 3/14 and the mathematical constant Pi is roughly 3.14, March 14 was chosen as the IDM date because it was already honoured in many nations as Pi Day.
+Ans: Due to the fact that several nations write March 14 as 3/14 and the mathematical constant Pi is roughly 3.14, March 14 was chosen as the IDM date because it was already honored in many nations as Pi Day.

 Ans: The first international or inaugural celebration of IDM took place on March 14, 2020